15 Best Places to Visit in Thrissur, Kerala for One Day Trip in 2023

-Among the many tourist places to visit in Thrissur, we highly recommend not skipping the following beautiful tourist places of Thrissur.
+Among the many famous tourist places to visit in Thrissur, we highly recommend not skipping the following beautiful tourist places of Thrissur.
 Include these places on the itinerary of your next Kerala trip.

 1. Guruvayur Temple – Famous Pilgrimage in Thrissur

 Guruvayur Temple stands as one of the oldest and largest sacred Hindu temples in Kerala, dedicated to Lord Vishnu.
 The construction of the temple dates back to the 16th century.
 The presiding deity here is Guruvayurappan, a Krishna avatar of Lord Vishnu.Unlock Best Deal on Kerala Tour Package Now